abhishekroushan/CheckeredVizCNN_cs431/README.md

 The report submitted contains the details.

 This repository contains:
+- Training and visualizations for the weights and Representation Similarity Matrices (**RSM**) in the notebook **RunScripts.ipynb** (scroll down to the end).
 - Implementations of checkered layers and a conversion script for converting traditional CNNs into checkered CNNs (CCNNs) in **checkered_layers.py**.
 - A script for visualizing the patterns created by checkered subsampling in **visualizer.py**.
+- Scripts for training Reference toy CCNN on MNIST (**demo_mnist_ref.py**)
-- Scripts for training our toy CCNN on MNIST (**demo_mnist.py**) and modern models on CIFAR (**demo_cifar.py**).
+- Scripts for training toy CCNN on MNIST (**demo_mnist.py**) and modern models on CIFAR (**demo_cifar.py**).
-- The implementations of DenseNet, ResNet, and VGG that we used in our paper under **models/**.
+- The implementations of DenseNet, ResNet, and VGG that were taken from official implementations under **models/**.
-- Our implementation of tiny ResNet under models/ and our toy CCNN defined in demo_mnist.py.

-Checkered subsampling improves the accuracy of every architecture we test on CIFAR10/CIFAR100 (VGG, DenseNet, Wide-ResNet, ResNet).
-Our tiny ResNet CCNNs achieve accuracy competitive with their full-sized CNN counterparts.
-Our toy CCNN model trained on MNIST with augmentations achieves accuracy competitive with capsule networks (8.2 million parameters) and beyond the baseline CNN used in the CapsNet paper (35.4 million parameters) with just 93,833 parameters.

 <img src="media/figure2.png" width="600">

+Checkered subsampling improves the accuracy of every architecture as tested on CIFAR10/CIFAR100 (VGG, DenseNet, Wide-ResNet, ResNet).
+The toy CCNN model trained on MNIST with augmentations achieves accuracy competitive with capsule networks (8.2 million parameters) and beyond the baseline CNN used in the CapsNet paper (35.4 million parameters) with just 93,833 parameters.
+The results are shown in the figures below.

 <img src="media/Screen Shot 2019-06-06 at 5.14.20 PM.png" width="600">
 <img src="media/Screen Shot 2019-06-06 at 5.28.31 PM.png" width="600">

 ## Requirements